-NAME, ADDRESS AND AGE PRINCIPAL POSITION(S) HELD WITH FUND PRINCIPAL OCCUPATION DURING PAST FIVE YEARS Robert M. Keith [^] 60 President and Chief Executive Officer See biography above.
-James W. MacGregor 53 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2016.
-He is also Chief Investment Officer of US Small and Mid-Cap Value Equities.
-Erik A. Turenchalk 48 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2016.
-Emilie D. Wrapp 65 Secretary Senior Vice President, Assistant General Counsel and Assistant Secretary of ABI , with which she has been associated since prior to 2016.
+NAME, ADDRESS, AGE PRINCIPAL POSITION(S) HELD WITH FUND PRINCIPAL OCCUPATION DURING PAST FIVE YEARS Robert M. Keith ^ President and Chief Executive Officer See biography above.
+Daniel C. Roarty 49 Vice President Senior Vice President of the Adviser, with which he has been associated since prior to 2016.
+He is also Chief Investment Officer of Sustainable Thematic Equities.
+Emilie D. Wrapp 65 Secretary Senior Vice President, Assistant General Counsel and Assistant Secretary of ABI, with which she has been associated since prior to 2016.
 Michael B. Reyes 44 Senior Analyst Vice President of the Adviser, with which he has been associated since prior to 2016.
 Joseph J. Mantineo 61 Treasurer and Chief Financial Officer Senior Vice President of AllianceBernstein Investor Services, Inc. ("ABIS"), with which he has been associated since prior to 2016.
 Phyllis J. Clarke 60 Controller Vice President of ABIS, with which she has been associated since prior to 2016.
 Vincent S. Noto 56 Chief Compliance Officer Senior Vice President and Mutual Fund Chief Compliance Officer of the Adviser since prior to 2016.

-The address for each of the Portfolio's Officers is 1345 Avenue of the Americas, New York, NY 10105.
+\ The address for each of the Portfolio's Officers is 1345 Avenue of the Americas, New York, NY 10105.

-The Adviser, ABIS and ABI are affiliates of the Fund.
+\\ The Adviser, ABI and ABIS are affiliates of the Fund.